rizdaprasetya/mt-alt-doc/en/snap/with-plugins.md

 ?>**Note**: Follow the [preparation section](#preparation) to retrieve *Client Key* and *Server Key*, before proceeding to the section given below.

-#### CMS Plugins and Extensions Supported by Midtrans
+## CMS Plugins and Extensions Supported by Midtrans

-A list of Content Management System (CMS) supported by Midtrans plugins and extensions, are given below.

-A step-by-step guide to install Snap integration plugin to your CMS of choice, is also explained in the next section.
+This is a list of Content Management System (CMS) supported by Midtrans plugins and extensions.
+Step-by-step guide to install Snap integration plugin to your CMS of choice will also be explained.

 <br>

 <div class="my-card">